carrieli15/Machine_Learning/README.md

-This repo contains assignment for Machine Learning.
+# Machine Learning

+*This is for the Machine Learning assignment.*